-Career sites are the window into your organization – and a great place showcase the existing diversity and inclusion in your workplace (or what you aspire towards).
-But are you giving off the right impression when it comes to diversity and inclusion (D&I)?
+Career sites are the window into your organization – and a great place to showcase the existing diversity and inclusion in your workplace (or what you aspire towards).
+But are you giving the right impression when it comes to diversity and inclusion (D&I)?
 If you’re thinking of conducting a diversity audit, this is one of the first places you should begin.

 - Does the imagery used on your site truly reflect your workforce?

 - Are you explaining what your organization is doing for underrepresented groups?